ptak18/password-generator/README.md

 Character types: Lowercase, uppercase, numeric, special characters ($@%&*, etc.)
 Validate user input:

-*Ensure the password length is within the specified range.
+Ensure the password length is within the specified range.

-*Ensure at least one character type has been selected.
+Ensure at least one character type has been selected.

-*Generate and display the password:
+Generate and display the password:

-Once all prompts are answered, generate a password that meets the selected criteria.
-Display the password in an alert or written to the page.
+Once all prompts are answered, a password that meets the selected criteria will be generated and displayed in an alert or written to the page.

 Example with some images to test out the code.
 I opted to go for 22 characters.